Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key.md

 #### Defining Delta

-##### Delta is defined as an energetic distribution along a nucleated path.
-Within this construct.
-And can not be assigned to a binary or mathematical plane.
+##### Delta is defined as an energetic distribution along a nucleated path, within this construct it can not be assigned.
+To either a binary or mathematical plane.
 The delta key becomes a logic assembler for the quantum domain.
-Which becomes notation fields for the holographic principle.
+Which becomes the notation fields for virtual particles within the assembly of the holographic principle.